devplayer0/docker-net-dhcp/README.md

  - If the `docker run` command times out waiting for a lease, you can try increasing the initial timeout value by passing `-o lease_timeout=60s` when creating the network (e.g. to increase to 60 seconds)
  - By default, a bridge can only be used for a single DHCP network.
 There is additionally a check to see if a bridge is is used by any other Docker networks.
 To disable this check (it's also possible this check might mistakenly detect a conflict), pass `-o ignore_conflicts=true` when creating the network.
+ - `docker-net-dhcp` will try to copy static routes from the host bridge to the container.
+To disable this behaviour, pass `-o skip_routes=true` when creating the network.

 ## Debugging